Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Methods

 \subsection{Effective master equation}

 Previous related works focus on the weak-coupling regime~\cite{Juliette2023pra,DL2025Fano} and use quantum Langevin equations for its description.
 By contrast, the system studied in this paper operates in the ultrastrong-coupling regime and, under appropriate conditions, can effectively access the strong-coupling regime.
-In this case, the standard linearization of the quantum Langevin equations becomes unreliable~\cite{Leijssen2017LinearizationBreakDown}, because the quantum fluctuations of the relevant variables are no longer small compared to their mean values.
+In this case, the standard linearization of the quantum Langevin equations becomes unreliable~\cite{Leijssen2017NC}, because the quantum fluctuations of the relevant variables are no longer small compared to their mean values.
 More importantly, the resulting dynamics can become non-Gaussian in this regime, so that a Gaussian description based solely on first- and second-order moments is generally insufficient.
-We therefore describe the dynamics of the Fano-mirror optomechanical system using an appropriate master equation approach.
+We stress that this does not invalidate the full nonlinear quantum Langevin equations, which can provide a complete description of the system dynamics.
+However, they are less convenient for the nonlinear quantum effects considered below, such as photon blockade and mechanical cat-state generation, where access to the individual matrix elements of the density operator is often required.
+We therefore adopt a master-equation approach, which keeps the optomechanical interaction fully nonlinear and provides a direct framework for computing the density matrix and non-Gaussian observables.
 Several modified master equation formalisms have been developed for optomechanical systems in the single-photon strong- and ultrastrong-coupling regimes~\cite{HuDSME,NaseemGME}.
 The standard master-equation description, which assumes that the photonic (phononic) reservoir induces dissipation only in the optical (mechanical) degrees of freedom~\cite{RablPB2011,SVCR2}, remains accurate for quantum-optical observables studied in this paper, particularly when the mechanical damping rate $\gamma_m$ is small compared to the other relevant rates, such as the effective optical linewidth and optomechanical coupling strength; see Sec.~\ref{SecDSME} for details.
 In what follows, we adopt this standard description, which leads to the master equation

 with the corresponding Lindblad dissipators defined as